iamkirankumaryadav/SQL/CONCEPTS.md

 <h2 name=drop>DROP TABLE IF EXISTS</h2>

-- Drop the table only if the table exists in a database otherwise.
+- Drop the table only if that table exists in a database.
 - No Error will be visible if there is no such table in the database.
+- Normally if we just drop the table it will display an error that there is no such table in the database.

 ```sql
 DROP TABLE IF EXISTS Employee;